Chirag-ahir/JAVA-All-Basic/README.md

   What is Operator Overriding?<br>
   Operator Overriding a procedure where you can define an operator in both parent and child classes with the same signature, but with different operational capability.

+What is Factory method?<br>
+A factory method is a method that returns the instance of the class.